ui5-community/wdi5/docs/configuration.md

 ### `ignoreAutoWaitUrls`

-Ignore list in form of regex.
-Those will be used to ignore certain XHR/Fetch call from beeing waited for by the OPA5 Waiters.
-This can be used in combination with longpolling requests to continusly update your app.
+Array of URLs (as strings), either relative or absolute. `RegEx` are supported.
+Querying the URLs will be excluded from the UI5 lifecycle sync.
+Meaning: no Test code will wait until querying the URLs resolve.
+Typical use case is "longpolling" requests that continuously update your app.

 !> Be careful not to add too many URLs here as this might make the tests unreliable